ranji94/Home-Service/README.md

 * After successful pushing database credentials, restart running home service "sudo systemctl restart home.service"
 * Now service is configured and ready to work with HomeUI app

-# (Optional) Manual automated e-mail configuration
+# (Optional) Manual e-mail configuration
 This action can be completed using HomeUI app.
-But there is alternative way to configure e-mail exists:
+But there is also alternative way to configure e-mail exists:
 * Go to http://host_ip_address:port/swagger-ui/index.html (default port is 8080)
 * Open Mail/Update
 * Fill fields like as described below: